Stianh11/password_manager/README.md

-# PwP - Password Manager
+# PwP - Password Protector

-A secure, user-friendly password manager for Windows.
+A secure, user-friendly password manager.

 ## Features
 - **Master password protection**: All your passwords are encrypted using a key derived from your master password.